 How to treat nappy rash

 A good routine is often key to preventing and treating nappy rash.
 Follow our step-by-step guide to help keep nappy rash at bay.

 - Make sure you change wet nappies frequently and dirty ones as soon as possible

-- Thoroughly clean the whole of your baby’s nappy area with gentle baby wipes such as Huggies Pure Extra Care.
+- Thoroughly clean the whole of your baby’s nappy area with gentle baby wipes such as Huggies Extra Care Sensitive.
 Always wipe from front to back, to avoid urine infections

 - Use a gentle barrier cream such as Metanium Nappy Rash Ointment after each nappy change to prevent nappy rash and to protect the skin from moisture.
 If nappy rash already exists, use a nappy change cream to treat it.

 - It’s ok to give your baby a daily bath if they’re sore and itchy, but avoid soap, shampoo or body wash that contains harsh chemicals that might cause dry and irritated skin.

 - When you have finished your baby’s bath, pat the skin dry gently but thoroughly, especially around the nappy area and in all the skin creases